Eagle in Florida

 • Size – 28 – 40 in

-The bald eagle is the most iconic bird in the United States.
-It’s the national bird, symbolizing American strength, freedom, and patriotism.
+These bald eagles in Florida, the most iconic bird species in the United States, are protected under the Bald and Golden Eagle Protection Act.
+The national bird symbolizes American strength, freedom, and patriotism.
 Its white head and tail make it stand out in the wild.

 Bald Eagles